 |3||Year 3||January 2022 - January 2023||$200 per device||$100 per device|

-We can clearly see that things could get expensive Surprisingly, Microsoft is hinting on providing bulk discounts for those who are planning to upgrade to Windows 10.
+We can clearly see that things could get expensive Surprisingly, Microsoft is hinting at providing bulk discounts for those who are planning to upgrade to Windows 10.